In 1802, at the Sessions House in Clerkenwell, Joseph Naples stood quietly at the bar and listened to the case that had been brought against him.

-He would later, when night had fallen and usually around the hour of 6pm, go around collecting up the cavadvers, making great use of the baskets provided by the hospitals.
+He would later, when night had fallen and usually around the hour of 6 pm, go around collecting up the cadavers, making great use of the baskets provided by the hospitals.

-During her statement, Harriet provided a further insight to the events that often played out at the side of the grave.
+During her statement, Harriet provided further insight into the events that often played out at the side of the grave.

 This poor girl of 14 years of age would often hold the basket open for Naples as he squashed and rammed the cadavers inside, presumably without a care in the world.